vacp2p/rfc/content/docs/rfcs/35/README.md

 - [`ChaChaPoly`](http://www.noiseprotocol.org/noise.html#the-chachapoly-cipher-functions) for symmetric authenticated encryption (16 bytes block size);
 - [`SHA256`](http://www.noiseprotocol.org/noise.html#the-sha256-hash-function) hash function used in [`HMAC`](http://www.noiseprotocol.org/noise.html#hash-functions) and [`HKDF`](http://www.noiseprotocol.org/noise.html#hash-functions) keys derivation chains (32 bytes output size);

+#### Content Topics of Noise Handshake Messages

 We note that all [design requirements](#Design-requirements) on exchanged messages would be satisfied only *after* a supported Noise handshake is completed, corresponding to a total of 1 Round Trip Time communication *(1-RTT)*.
 In particular, identity-hiding properties can be guaranteed only if the recommendation described in [After-handshake](#After-handshake) are implemented.

 In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive the first handshake message.
-We further assume that multiple initiators can start an handshake with the same recipient on an initial `contentTopic`, which can be then directly associated to the recipient's identity.
+We further assume that multiple initiators can start an handshake with the same recipient on an initial `contentTopic`, which can be then directly linked to recipient's identity (no identity-hiding guarantee for the recipient).

 The second handshake message SHOULD be sent/received on a `contentTopic` deterministically derived from the first handshake message (using, for example, `HKDF`).
 This allows
 - the recipient to efficiently continue the handshakes started by each initiator;
-- the initiators to efficiently associate the initiator's second handshake message to their first handshake message.
+- the initiators to efficiently associate the recipient's second handshake message to their first handshake message, However, this does not provide any identity-hiding guarantee to the recipient.

-After the second handshake message is correctly received by initiators, the recommendation described in [After-handshake](#After-handshake) SHOULD be implemented.
+After the second handshake message is correctly received by initiators, the recommendation described in [After-handshake](#After-handshake) SHOULD be implemented to provide full identity-hiding guarantees for both initiator and recipient against passive attackers.

 ### Encryption Primitives